Maslinin/Chocolatey-Utils-Manager/README.md

 # How do I extend list of available packets, displayed in GUI?
 You need to open file **ProgramList.json**

-> ProgramList.json file will be stored in ther directory with the executable after the project is built
+> ProgramList.json file will be stored in ther directory with the executable after the project is built.

 Each object in this *.json* file represents a different category of packages, displayed in the GUI.
 All you need is simply write information about the new package into existing object or make a new object, as shown below.

-Exaple of *.json* object:
+Example of *.json* object:

 ```
 {